peidacai/espresso-math.github.io/_posts/2016-11-19-General-Assembly-Capstone02post.md

 ![dropoff_by_hour]({{site-url}}/images/taxi_dropoff_by_hour.png)

-The monthly and daily data seemed reasonable and there were not stark differences between them.
-However, there seemed to be distinct time blocks within the hourly data which I might have to take into consideration when building the predictive model eventually.
+The monthly and daily data seemed reasonable and there were no stark differences between them, hence possibly low predictive abilities.
+However, there seemed to be distinct time blocks within the hourly data which might have to be taken into consideration when building the predictive model.

+### Tying back to the project aim

+While it was very tempting to dive deeper into the taxi data, I had to remember to tie the analyses back to the aim of the project which was to use the taxi data to predict retail rental prices.
+Thus far, inituitively and analytically, dropoff counts by time and location seemed to be most relevant.
+I will zoomed into these features for the purpose of this project, though, if there was more time, it may be interesting to see if higher tipping percentages had any correlation with rental prices, as it may be an indication of customer spending power.

 ### Dropoff locations scatterplot

 ![dropoff_scatter]({{site-url}}/images/dropoff_scatter.png)

-I did a quick and dirty scatterplot of the dropoff locations, simply by using the latitude and longitude directly and plotting onto a 2D canvas, hence the skew in the plot.
+With dropoff count by specific latitude and longitude, I did a quick and dirty scatterplot of the dropoff locations, simply by assuming a linear scale of latitude and longitude and plotting the value pairs onto a 2D canvas, hence the skew in the plot.
 But this provided a really quick way of visualizing the density of the dropoffs and possible correlation to rental prices.

 ![dropoff_scatter_with_rent]({{site-url}}/images/taxi_dropoff_rental_locations.png)

-The coloured circles were the available rental locations, green was expensive, yellow was medium and red was cheap.
+Adding the rental prices overlay to the plot, the coloured markers were the available rental locations, green was expensive, yellow was medium and red was cheap.
 The sizes represented the available floor space of each unit.

 Three broad takeways: